Sort-merge join

 The sort-merge join (also known as merge join) is a join algorithm and is used in the implementation of a relational database management system.

 The basic problem of a join algorithm is to find, for each distinct value of the join attribute, the set of tuples in each relation which display that value.
 The key idea of the sort-merge algorithm is to first sort the relations by the join attribute, so that interleaved linear scans will encounter these sets at the same time.
+The essential principle is implemented, for example, by the traditional Unix join command.

 In practice, the most expensive part of performing a sort-merge join is arranging for both inputs to the algorithm to be presented in sorted order.
 This can be achieved via an explicit sort operation (often an external sort), or by taking advantage of a pre-existing ordering in one or both of the join relations.
 The latter condition, called interesting order, can occur because an input to the join might be produced by an index scan of a tree-based index, another merge join, or some other plan operator that happens to produce output sorted on an appropriate key.
 Interesting orders need not be serendipitous: the optimizer may seek out this possibility and choose a plan that is suboptimal for a specific preceding operation if it yields an interesting order that one or more downstream nodes can exploit.